 LIST OF CCPAs

-The exact dates, timings and actual location will be made available on the web site.
+The exact dates, timings and actual location can be found here.

 A replacement certificate can be requested.
 There is a $50 charge to issue a replacement certificate due to name change, loss or other factors beyond CAPA’s control.

 Maintenance of Certification (MOC) Program frequently asked questions

 I participate as an examiner for the PACCC Test committee.
 How can I claim credits for my contributions?

 There are several options available for you to receive MOC credits: